THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

 KLAUS WILDENHAHN.
 DIRECT!
-PUBLIC AND PRIVATE (Deutschland 2010, Quinka F. Stoehr, DOK.special).
+PUBLIC AND PRIVATE (Germany 2010, Quinka F. Stoehr, DOK.special).
 He made documentary film history and influenced generations of filmmakers with his work.
 Quinka F. Stoehr draws a multi-layered and touching portrait of Klaus Wildenhahn, the filmmaker, writer and man.
 In memoriam.

-LES PLAGES D'AGNÈS (Frankreich 2008, Agnès Varda, DOK.special).
+LES PLAGES D'AGNÈS (France 2008, Agnès Varda, DOK.special).
 At the age of 80, French filmmaker and artist Agnès Varda shot her own filmic autobiography in 2008.
 Poetic, playful and humorous, she reflects on her life, her works, cinema - and the beaches that were important to her.

 MARCELINE.
 A WOMAN.
-A CENTURY (Niederlande, Frankreich 2018, Cordelia Dvorák, DOK.special).
+A CENTURY (France, Netherlands 2018, Cordelia Dvorák, DOK.special).
 She always offered herring and vodka to the visitors in her apartment in St. Germain de Prés.
 Marceline Loridan-Ivens, survivor from Birkenau and later actress, filmmaker and writer, was a rebel all her life.
 Courageous, angry and radical she started her first movies under the influence of the Nouvelle Vague.
 Later she moved around the world with the legendary documentary film pioneer Joris Ivens, her second husband, and made political films.

 AQUARELA (Denmark, Germany, United Kingdom 2018, Victor Kossakovsky, DOK.focus humaNature).
 In deeply poignant and beautiful images AQUARELA conveys the transformative power of the element of water in its various states.
 An overwhelmingly sensual journey around the globe.